PublicDomainRelease/MODFLOW-NWT/Readme.txt

 MODFLOW-NWT must be compiled with a compiler that produces programs that use the same structure for unformatted files.
 For example, Zonebudget and Modpath use unformatted budget files produced by MODFLOW-NWT.
-Another example is head files that are generated by one MODFLOW-NWT simulation and used in a following simulation as initial heads.
+Another example are head files that are generated by one MODFLOW-NWT simulation and used in a following simulation as initial heads.
 Both simulations must be run using an executable version of MODFLOW-NWT that uses the same unformatted file structure.